rafalab/rafalab.github.io/pages/software.md

 ### rafalib

-The _rafalib_ package contains sseries of shortcuts for routine tasks originally developed to facilitate data exploration.
+The _rafalib_ package contains a series of shortcuts for routine tasks originally developed to facilitate data exploration.
 It is available on [CRAN](https://cran.r-project.org/web/packages/rafalib/).
 The code is also hosted on [GitHub](https://github.com/rafalab/rafalib).